OMI Chrome Desk Lamp

 Designer: To be appraised.

 Other versions: This OMI chrome desk lamp also exists as a double light floor lamp.
 The lampshade can be found on several other lamps, such as this wall lamp.

 These series of lamps were also sold by Fase from Spain and Hustadt-Leuchten, also from Arnsberg, Germany.
 On this page a picture from a 1974-1975 catalogue.
 Fase sold many lamps made by other companies.
 More information over here.
 In all probability these lamps ware produced in Arnsberg, but by which company?

 By searching the internet for the OMI mark on the chrome knee joint, you always find lamps that are described as lights designed by Koch & Lowy for OMI.
 Koch & Lowy is not a design team, but an American light company and it has got nothing to do with this lamp.
 Today Koch & Lowy is owned by Chapman Manufacturing Company, Inc. from Avon, Massachusetts.

 DBGM is not some type of company, but it is German for utility model, “gebrauchsmuster” in German.
 Only used in Germany and Austria: Deutsches Bundes-Gebrauchsmuster.
 To say it simple, the knee joint is made by a company named OMI and the system is licensed for some period, most of the time 10 years: the small brother of a patent.

 Josef Sölken GmbH & Co.
 KG Leuchtenfabrik was founded in january 1950 as a family business.
 Over the years they produced and sold many lamps.
 Many of them were also sold by Massive from Belgium.
 The company Sölken was declared bankrupt in 2001, it had been in trouble for some time.
-Sölken-Leuchten was a client of OMI and used OMI parts for most of their lamps with some joints in it.
+Sölken-Leuchten was a client of OMI and used OMI parts for most of their lamps with joints.

 The Briloner lighting company owned by the Hustadt family has taken over the high-voltage system and in the low-cost Soelken systems compatible systems.
 The rest of the company was acquired by S-Leuchten Verwaltungs GmbH, also from Arnsberg.
 Today Sölken-Leuchten is owned by Stefan Schrader from Lichtservice Schrader in Hamburg.